Have some questions? We got some answers! Check out our list of FAQs (Frequently Asked Questions).

 What does the warranty include?

-All Energizers are under warranty for one year from the date of purchase.
+All Energizers are under warranty for two year from the date of purchase.
 Our electric netting is not included under our warranty however there is a one-year warranty on posts, spikes, and connector clips.

 Click here to view the S400 Manual